BiTinerary/PersonalAPI/readme.md

 ## What can it be used for?
-A universal computer remote.
-Are you simultaneously repairing 10+ computers like I used to?
-Don't install all virus removal software, anti virus, cleaner programs one by one on each machine.
-Just to uninstall some later.
-Issue one command from mobile phone and run it on all computers.
+The concept is very similar to text based banking, in practice.
+However, can be customized to perform many other services.
+Such as...

+Mass Computer Automation: Issue one command that triggers script/s on several computers simultaneously. ie: Computer repair, virus removal, anti virus installation, etc...
-A minimal IOT interface which is as secure as your email login and/or LAN credentials.
-Triggered from what is essentially a text/SMS based CLI which doesn't require mobile internet.
-Further utilizing bandwidth that is paid for, but might not normally be used.
+IOT: A minimal IOT trigger which is as secure as your email login and/or LAN credentials.
+Essentially, a text based CLI (aliases) which doesn't require internet on the go.
+Shut down home computer, Wake on lan, activate servo or solenoid.

-A remote shell that requires internet connection only one way.
-Ask the internet questions (Alexa, Google, etc...
-API) with only a text message. ie: places with access to mobile phones but not internet.
+Bandwidth efficiency: Use what's already being paid for but might not normally be accessible.
+Use home internet to get bits of data rather than soaking up mobile data.
+Use in places with access to mobile phones but not internet?

-A cloud computing concept.
-What's the point if you have to sign up, register, tech guru your way into a cloud computer?
-The idea is to provide a minimalist interface to a super device that is capable of exponentially more computing power. ie: send text/picture/attachment from Nokia 3310  but return **only** the results of a 'machine learning' computer/algorithm.
+Cloud computing concept.
+A minimalist interface to a device that is capable of exponentially more computing power. ie: send text/picture/attachment from Nokia 3310 but return **only** the results of a machine learning computer.

 ## Overview
 Run while loop on Orangepi or equivalent SBC.
 Scan inbox of email.
 `if unread.message.exists? from: myphonenumber@mymetropcs.com` trigger respective linux command.
 Delete message.

 In other words, I send SMS to personal email.
 SBC detects it and fires off local bash/ruby/python script.
-Some of which do local things like shutdown any/all/specific computers.
-Returns API call, the world is your oyster.
+Some of which do local things like shutdown any/all/specific computers running the script.
+Returns API call, the world is your oyster and Bobs your uncle.

 **Some ideas:**
 `ipman` == then `curl icanhazip.com` and send SMS with response.